tonib/kaichronicles/README.md

 This will generate a file platforms/android/build/outputs/apk/android-debug.apk with the Android app.

+### Developing

+If you add "?debug=true" to the game URL, they will appear some debug tools

+Game rules for each book are located at www/data. "mechanics-X" are the game rules for the book X. "objects.xml" are the game objects

+The game rules implementation are at www/controller/mechanics/mechanicsEngine.js

 ### License

 MIT.
 This application uses the following third-party code: